 “When your goal is to help another person, then your reward system will be activated when you’re meeting that goal,” says Weng.

 By contrast, the reappraisal group’s goal was to decrease their own negative emotions, making them less inclined to be altruistic when confronted with someone else’s pain.
 “When you’re focused on decreasing your own negative emotions,” she says, “I think that makes you less focused on other people.”

-This study follows prior research documenting the positive effects of other compassion training programs, such as the Compassion Cultivation Training developed at Stanford Univeristy and the Cognitively-Based Compassion Training out of Emory University.
-A study published earlier this year, also in Psychological Science, suggests that training in mindfulness meditation significantly increases compassionate behavior.
+This study follows prior research documenting the positive effects of other compassion training programs, such as the Compassion Cultivation Training developed at Stanford University and the Cognitively-Based Compassion Training out of Emory University.
+Another study published in Psychological Science suggests that training in mindfulness meditation significantly increases compassionate behavior.

-But this new study is noteworthy for several reasons.
+But this Dr. Weng’s study is noteworthy for several reasons.
 For one thing, many of the previous studies have examined trainings that took several hours a week for at least eight weeks; this study’s compassion training, by contrast, took just a total of seven hours over two weeks.

 Also, prior studies of compassion trainings have mostly looked at their effects on brain activity, emotional well-being, or physical health.
 But this is the first study to both examine “whether training in compassion will make you more caring and helpful toward others,” says Weng, and then document how “those changes in behavior are linked to changes in neural and emotional responding to people suffering.”